python-jsonschema/jsonschema/docs/errors.rst

     from jsonschema.exceptions import ErrorTree
     tree = ErrorTree(v.iter_errors(instance))

-As you can see, `jsonschema.exceptions.ErrorTree` takes an iterable of `ValidationError`\s when constructing a tree so you can directly pass it the return value of a validator object's `jsonschema.protocols.Validator.iter_errors` method.
+As you can see, `jsonschema.exceptions.ErrorTree` takes an iterable of `ValidationError`\s when constructing a tree so you can directly pass it the return value of a validator's `jsonschema.protocols.Validator.iter_errors` method.

 `ErrorTree`\s support a number of useful operations.
 The first one we might want to perform is to check whether a given element in our instance